 Some students began staying after class to get pointers or discuss their successes.
 Students shared their discoveries with each other, volunteered for computerrelated projects at work, and spent time teaching computer skills to friends and family members.
 Beginning students started by learning how to work with a mouse but within a few months had graduated to creating their own web pages using software provided at Internet portal sites.
 Some created web sites for family-owned businesses.
 Groups of students gathered together at their homes to install software or hardware.
 Some advanced students installed operating systems or worked on setting up home networks.
-Every student accessed their technology-related interests and skills each week in order to choose a new project that was both fun and a learning experience.
+Every student accessed his/ her technology-related interests and skills each week, in order to choose a new project that was a fun learning experience.

-Halfway through the first semester, I compiled a list of projects and later posted these to a web site for student reference.
-Projects included the following:
+Halfway through the first semester, I compiled a list of projects and later posted it to a web site for student reference.
+Projects included:

-- Helped set up a new computer at work - Bought a headset and signed up for free longdistance phone calls - Learned how to send an attachment to e-mail

-- Installed a program for the first time - Sent e-cards to friends - Used [a word processor] to create business cards - Filed taxes online - Used [web site development software] and visited web sites that used this software - Set up and used Internet service for the first time - Learned how to use a scanner - Made a web page using [software at an Internet portal] - Read hometown newspapers on the web - Downloaded maps for a trip - Learned how some daycares in England let parents check in on their children by streaming live video over the Internet - Watched a demonstration of a digital camera - Taught a family member how to send e-mail - Checked out [a free Internet service provider] and read through the terms applied to free Internet access
+- helped set up a new computer at work - bought a headset and signed up for free long-distance phone calls - learned how to send an attachment to e-mail - installed a program for the first time - sent e-cards to friends - used [a word processor] to create business cards - filed taxes online - used [web site development software] and visited web sites that used this software - set up and used Internet service for the first time - learned how to use a scanner - made a web page using [software at an Internet portal] - read hometown newspapers on the web - downloaded maps for a trip - learned how some daycares in England let parents check in on their children by streaming live video over the Internet - watched a demonstration of a digital camera - taught a family member how to send e-mail and checked out [a free Internet service provider] and read through the terms applied to free Internet access.